ewindahl/archive-arcgis-doc-website/README.md

 ### Installation Instructions

-Follow the [installation instructions](https://github.com/ArcGIS/arcgis-solutions-website/wiki/Setting-up-your-local-machine) on the Solutions wiki.
+Follow the [installation instructions](https://github.com/ArcGIS/resources-doc-web-mgmt-team/wiki/Get-started-with-our-GitHub-repositories) on the Resources wiki.
 If applicable, fork the Doc WebSite repo, not the Solution Website repo.

 ### Working with Bundler and MiddleMan